Image od someone wiping down a stainless steel fridge with a sponge.

 To understand what makes stainless steel special, let’s talk about what steel is.

 Steel is made up of mostly iron, which is prone to rusting and stains.
-Stainless steel has the addition of chromium to give the steel a little extra oomph, which makes it tremendously strong and rust- and stain-resistant.
+Stainless steel has the addition of chromium to give the steel a little extra oomph — making it tremendously strong and rust- and stain-resistant.

 Stainless steel is ideal for appliances that see a lot of use, but keeping it shiny requires regular TLC.